 60. To grasp this divine mystery we must see the God in Him without ignoring the Man; and the Man without ignoring the God.
-We must not divide Jesus Christ, for the Word was made flesh: yet we must not call Him buried, though we know He raised Himself again: must not doubt His resurrection, though we dare not deny He was buried697 Hilary is playing on the mystery of the two natures in one Person.
-We cannot say the God-nature was buried: nor that the human nature brought itself back to life: yet Jesus Christ died, was buried, and rose again..
+We must not divide Jesus Christ, for the Word was made flesh: yet we must not call Him buried, though we know He raised Himself again: must not doubt His resurrection, though we dare not deny He was buried697.
 Jesus Christ was buried, for He died: He died, and even cried out at the moment of death, My God, My God, why hast Thou forsaken Me?
-Yet He, Who uttered these words, said also: Verily I say unto thee, This day shalt thou be with Me in Paradise698 St. Luke xxiii.
-43., and He Who promised Paradise to the thief cried aloud, Father, into Thy hands I commend My Spirit; and having said this He gave up the Ghost699 Ib.
-46..
+Yet He, Who uttered these words, said also: Verily I say unto thee, This day shalt thou be with Me in Paradise698, and He Who promised Paradise to the thief cried aloud, Father, into Thy hands I commend My Spirit; and having said this He gave up the Ghost699.

 60. Quaestionis propositae solutio unde pendeat.---Sed sacramenti istud divini intelligentia est, non ignorare Deum, quem non nescias hominem; non nescire autem hominem, quem non ignores Deum; Jesum Christum 364 non dividere, quia Verbum caro factum est; sepultum non putare, quem resuscitasse intelligas; resuscitasse non ambigere, quem negare non audeas non sepultum.
 Sepultus enim est Jesus Christus, quia et mortuus est. Mortuus autem est, qui et moriturus locutus est: Deus, Deus meus, quare 0390Cme dereliquisti (Marc.
 XV, 34)?
 Locutus autem haec est, qui et dixerit: Amen dico tibi, quia hodie mecum eris in paradiso (Luc.
 XXIII, 43); paradisum quoque promittens, magna voce proclamaverit: Pater, in manus tuas commendo spiritum meum.
 Et hoc dicens exspiravit (Ibidem 46).